moeda3bousy/Movies-API-Login-Redux-React/README.md

 ---------------

 ## Description
-This is a movies App to help users keep track with the new and trending movies
+This is a movies/tvShows App to help users keep track with the new and trending movies/tvShows

 ------------------------